tiesptg/bones/persist/README.md

 - 1-to-1 and 1-to-many relationships through foreignkeys constraints with indices.
 - many-to-many relationships through an explicit relationship object
 - automatic creation of tables and automatic upgrades for many scenarios
-- Flexible query mechanism to select one or more objects or function results in one statements
+- Flexible query mechanism to select one or more objects or function results in one statement
 - Simple transaction logic with object caching so each object will have only one instance during a transction.

 ## Supported Databases